In your project, open your Sources screen.

 When you find an article in NewsBank you want to cite, click the Cite button above the article.

 On the next screen, click NoodleTools.

 NewsBank will load the NoodleTools import screen.
 The citation style displayed will match the citation style of the NoodleTools project that you currently have open.

-If there are errors in the imported data, you will be able to make edits to it after you import the reference to your project.
-Click the "Import references" button to complete the import.
+If there are errors in the imported data, you will be able to make edits to it after you import the citation to your project.
+Click the blue "Import" button to complete the import.

-When the reference is imported, NoodleTools confirms with a green message box.
+When the citation is imported, NoodleTools confirms with a green message box.

 Close the the import screen browser tab to return to the Sources screen.
-Reload the page to view the new source reference.
-The entry will note that the reference was imported from the database, which helps remind you that you may need to make some edits.
+Reload the page to view the new source citation.
+The entry will note that the citation was imported from the database, which helps remind you that you may need to make some edits.

-(i.e. what to pay attention to when editing your references after importing):
+(i.e. what to pay attention to when editing your citations after importing):